 5. Seek multiple views to solve sustainability challenges

-6. Manage risk to minimise adverse impact to people or the environment
+6. Manage risk to minimise adverse impact and maximise benefit to people and the environment